gatsbyjs/gatsby/docs/contributing/gatsby-governance-model.md

 ### Feature requests

 Please open a [feature request on GitHub Discussions](https://github.com/gatsbyjs/gatsby/discussions/categories/ideas-feature-requests) to voice your ideas.
+For larger changes please consider opening an [RFC](/contributing/rfc-process/).
 The **Team** will review incoming requests and give a first assessment.

 ### RFCs